Sjors/nado-book/taproot/basics.md

 Simplicity is great, but all the hard work for the more complicated ECDSA had already been done.
 Why bother changing things?
 Even before Taproot, people wanted to add Schnorr because of all the things it enabled.
 But at some point, Bitcoin Core contributor and former Blockstream CTO Gregory Maxwell came up with a clever way of using Schnorr in combination with MAST.

 Basically, because you can add anything to a public key, you can also add a script to a public key, because a script is essentially just a number and a private key is essentially just a number, and numbers can be added.
-Converting an elliptic curve private key to a public key also happens to be commutative.
-That let’s you do this:
+Converting an elliptic curve private key to a public key also happens to be homomorphic.
+That lets you do this:

 ```
 public_key(private key + hash) ==